 The Investment Adviser generally conducted the PAI assessment at the issuer level.
 However, for certain investments the assessment was done at the security level in whole or in part.
-For instance, in the case of Sustainable Bonds, as defined above, the PAI indicators that were directly related to the sustainability factors targeted by the bond's use of proceeds were assessed at the security level.
+For instance, in the case of Sustainable Bonds, as defined above, the PAI indicators that were directly related to the sustainability factors targeted by the bond's use of proceeds were assessed at the security level, through the Investment Adviser's proprietary Sustainable Bond Evaluation Framework.
 As an example, where the Fund invested in a Green Bond issued by a utility company, where the proceeds were used to finance renewable energy projects contributing to avoiding GHG emissions, the Investment Adviser considered that the investment satisfied the PAI indicators related to GHG emissions and GHG intensity, even if the issuer had a negative overall assessment on those PAI indicators.
-Other PAI indicators that are unrelated to the Green Bond's use of proceeds are still assessed at the issuer level.
+Other PAI indicators that are unrelated to the Sustainable Bond's use of proceeds are still assessed at the issuer level.